sarahwintondesign/sarahwintondesign.com/_work/drive-by-tacos.md

 - "/uploads/WaterBottleMockUpWebsite.jpg"

 ---
 Water bottles, stickers, t-shirts, oh my.
 Have an event in mind that you need some swag?
 Or how about gifts of your employees, customized with your company logo?
-Creating these for you business would be my pleasure - custom design solutions for your company.
+Creating these for your business would be my pleasure - custom design solutions for your company.

 Here are a couple examples of promotional material created for clients 1) A custom water bottle design created for a flooring company - eco friendly and minimalist in design, this gift will be a functional gift for their company to give away.
 2) Stickers for a nonprofit, used for gifting cookies for an event.
 3) Magnets to be given away at events.